Open In Colab

 If these runs were extended, it would become more likely (provided \(\mu\) is very close to the coexistence value) that the system would eventually sample both phases, but to do this means crossing a free energy barrier at intermediate values of \(N\).
 At best, the sampling in this region will be poor.
 The simulation needs some help!

-Multicanonical Monte Carlo simulations¶
+Multicanonical Monte Carlo simulations

-Recall from the lecture that in a multicanonical MC simulation with weights \(\Phi(N)\), the distribution of the number of atoms \(N\) is \begin{equation*} \mathcal{P}_{\Phi}(N) \propto Q(N) \, e^{\beta\Phi(N)} \end{equation*} where \(\beta=1/k_{\text{B}}T\), or \begin{equation*} -k_{\text{B}}T\ln\mathcal{P}_{\Phi}(N) = F(N) - \Phi(N) + \text{constant} \end{equation*} where \(Q(N)\) is the canonical partition function, and \(F(N)=-k_{\text{B}}T\ln Q(N)\) the Helmholtz free energy.
+Recall from the lecture that in a multicanonical MC simulation with weights \(\Phi(N)\), the distribution of the number of atoms \(N\) is \begin{equation*} p_{\Phi}(N) \propto Q(N) \, e^{\beta\Phi(N)} \end{equation*} where \(\beta=1/k_{\text{B}}T\), or \begin{equation*} -k_{\text{B}}T\ln p_{\Phi}(N) = F(N) - \Phi(N) + \text{constant} \end{equation*} where \(Q(N)\) is the canonical partition function, and \(F(N)=-k_{\text{B}}T\ln Q(N)\) the Helmholtz free energy.
 For simplicity, the dependence on \(VT\) is not written explicitly here.
-If \(\Phi(N)=\mu N\) this is just the grand canonical distribution \(\mathcal{P}_{\mu}(N)\); but the aim here is to find weights that will make \(\mathcal{P}_{\Phi}(N)\approx\) constant.
-This will be true if \begin{equation*} \Phi(N) = F(N) . \end{equation*} This can then be used to construct an (improved) estimate for the multicanonical weights.
-Roughly, this is based on the formula above, i.e. having measured \(\mathcal{P}_{\Phi}(N)\) from a simulation using weights \(\Phi(N)\), we estimate the free energy \begin{equation*} F(N) = -k_{\text{B}}T\ln\mathcal{P}_{\Phi}(N) + \Phi(N) , \end{equation*} and then set \(\Phi(N) := F(N)\) for the next run.
-The hope is that these new \(\Phi(N)\) will generate a flatter \(\mathcal{P}_{\Phi}(N)\) in the next run.
-In practice the program works with differences in free energies, i.e. estimates of the chemical potential \(\mu(N)\equiv F(N)-F(N-1)\), and ratios of probability histograms \(\mathcal{P}_{\Phi}(N)/\mathcal{P}_{\Phi}(N-1)\).
+If \(\Phi(N)=\mu N\) this is just the grand canonical distribution \(p_{\mu}(N)\); but the aim here is to find weights that will make \(p_{\Phi}(N)\approx\) constant.
+This will be true if \begin{equation*} \Phi(N) = F(N) . \end{equation*} Our first guess at the multicanonical weights \(\Phi(N)\) will not be correct, but this equation can be used to iteratively improve them.
+Having measured \(p_{\Phi}(N)\) from a simulation using weights \(\Phi(N)\), we estimate the free energy \begin{equation*} F(N) = -k_{\text{B}}T\ln p_{\Phi}(N) + \Phi(N) , \end{equation*} and then set \(\Phi(N) := F(N)\) for the next run.
+The hope is that these new \(\Phi(N)\) will generate a flatter \(p_{\Phi}(N)\) in the next run.
+In practice the program works with differences in free energies, i.e. estimates of the chemical potential \(\mu(N)\equiv F(N)-F(N-1)\), and ratios of probability histograms \(p_{\Phi}(N)/p_{\Phi}(N-1)\).

-At the completion of each run, mc_muca
+At the completion of each run, mc_muca outputs the necessary data to the file mc_muca.hdf5.
+Specifically, it contains the following datasets:

-, the number histogram \(h(N) \propto \mathcal{P}_{\Phi}(N)\) which we have seen already;mu
+1. h, the number histogram \(h(N) \propto p_{\Phi}(N)\) which we have seen already;

-, an estimate of \(\mu(N)\) from which we can calculate \(F(N)\) and hence \(\Phi(N)\);wt
+2. mu, an estimate of \(\mu(N)\) from which we can calculate \(F(N)\) and hence \(\Phi(N)\);

-, the statistical weight of that estimate.
+3. wt, the statistical weight of that estimate.

 [ ]: